Error404-linux/SimpleDay/README.md

 # SimpleDay
 This is a custom coding language/esolang that is built around python.
-It is also called SD by me, cause of course I'm too lazy to spell SimpleDay
+It is also called SD by me, cause of course I'm too lazy to spell SimpleDay.
 _____________________________________________________________________
 #### To Use SimpleDay
 If you want to download the python interpreter from the website for use, you download the file, and put it into your system's `PATH`